BugBusterSWE/userManual/chapters/managementCollection.md

 The show-page of a document displays the attributes of a document in a table.
 To access a show-page you must be in the index of the collection the show page belongs and follow step 3.
 ![](../img/documentShowPage.png)

-## Display show page attributes grafted
+## Displaying show page attributes
 The presence of grafted document is highlighted by the display attribute as a link through which you can access to the show page.